Baby Sitter Tips

 Once you have a list of possible babysitters, you can begin the screening process:

 Check references carefully.
-Contact previous employers, teachers, neighbors, and relatives and ask them about the candidate’s
+Contact previous employers, teachers, neighbors, and relatives and ask them about the candidate’s qualifications as a baby sitter.

 Interview potential sitters.
 Look for candidates that are responsible, honest, patient, positive, competent and caring.
-Here
+Here are some questions you may want to ask:

 • How long have you been baby sitting?